Frequently Asked Questions

 On January 9, 2024, the Navy announced it selected Manchester Financial Group/Edgemoor Infrastructure & Real Estate to enter into a period of exclusive negotiations for the potential revitalization of Naval Base Point Loma Old Town Campus (OTC), home to Naval Information Warfare Systems Command (NAVWAR).
 From August 2023 to December 2023, the Navy evaluated proposals received from potential master developers.
 After completion of a comprehensive source selection evaluation process, the Navy selected Manchester/Edgemoor.

-The Navy will work with Manchester/Edgemoor on multiple options for the private development of the approximately 70.3-acre site, while continuing to evaluate the feasibility of a NAVWAR-only development funded by traditional military construction methods.
+The Navy is currently working with Manchester/Edgemoor on site-specific details needed for the environmental analysis, while continuing to evaluate the feasibility of a NAVWAR-only development funded by traditional military construction methods.

 The two-step competitive solicitation process is guided by a Request for Qualifications/Proposals (RFQ/P).
 The RFQ/P includes procedures to ensure a fair process for the selection of a potential master developer.
 A description of the steps and key dates for the solicitation process is provided below: